dtilley/RTXI-AP-Analysis/README.md

 ### Purpose

-This repository is meant to be used for sharing code.
-The code that you share in this repository is either too small or not ready to constitute it's own repository.
-The sections below include steps for sharing new projects (i.e. ones that have not made it to the Christini Lab group before) and edits to existing projects.
+Use this repository to share code that is either too small or not ready for its own repository.
+The sections below include steps for sharing code that has not made it to the Christini Lab group before.

 #### New Projects

 ##### Local

-1. If you do not have the **code-share-112018** saved locally, then use the following code to clone it to your local machine:
+1. If you do not have the **code-share-112018** repo saved locally, then use the following code to clone it to your local machine:

 ```
 git clone https://github.com/Christini-Lab/code-share-112018.git